php-fig/per-coding-style/spec.md

 }
 ```

-Instead, the heredoc MUST be indented once past the indentation of the scope
+Instead, the Heredoc MUST be indented once past the indentation of the scope
 it's declared in.

-The following is an example of both a heredoc and a nowdoc declared in a
+The following is an example of both a Heredoc and a Nowdoc declared in a
 compliant way:

 ```php
 function allowed()
 {